backstreetbrogrammer/08_DynamicProgramming/README.md

 Let the input be in form of two arrays one contains the symbols (T and F) in order and the other contains operators (&, | and ^}

 ### 12. Partition problem
-Partition problem is to determine whether a given set can be partitioned into two subsets such that the sum of elements in both subsets is the same.
+Partition problem is to determine whether a given set can be partitioned into two subsets such that the sum of elements in both subsets is same.

 For example,
 arr[] = {1, 5, 11, 5}